aniket-patra/aniket-patra.github.io/README.md

 -*Forgot everythng that happened in the the middle*

--Added a CSS based loader on 21/Jan/2020 using [Tashfeen's Pen](https://codepen.io/tashfene/pen/raEqrJ).
+-Added a CSS based loader using [Tashfeen's Pen](https://codepen.io/tashfene/pen/raEqrJ) on 21/Jan/2020 .

+-Added a new fevicon using [favicon](https://favicon.io/favicon-generator/) on 21/Jan/2020.